DevOps-CSC519-591-791/DevOps-M3/README.md

   - File `scaling.js` is the script for analyse the monitoring metrics from deployed AWS EC2 instances and autoscale individual components of production if necesssary.
   - File `package.json` is a configure file for node.js.

+##### Redis Data Structure
+  - Proxy - we use set data structure to store the ip addresses of slaver servers.
+Set in Redis supports random pop up.
+Hence it is easy for us to do load balance.
+  - Alert - we use 0 to represent alert is off and use 1 to represent alert if on.
+  - IP address - we also use each ip address as key to store the timestamp, CPU usage and memory usage of certain slave server.
+We will keep 20 records.
+And since the dafault delay of `os-monitor` is 3 seconds, we actually store one minute's monitoring information of each slave server.

 ### TASK1: `Deploy after build, testing and analysis stage.`
 **Requirement:** The ability to deploy software to the production environment triggered after build, testing, and analysis stage is completed.
 The deployment needs to occur on actual remote machine/VM (e.g. AWS, droplet, VCL), and not a local VM.